 There are two types of cat vaccination in practice- the core vaccines and the non-core vaccines.
 The core vaccines are those who required to give every cat irrespective of geographical locations.
 These diseases are worldwide and very common to all cats.
-The core cat vaccines gave against Feline Rhinotracheitis, Feline Panleukemia Feline Calcivirus diseases.
-In most of the cases, rabies also considered as the core vaccine.
+The core cat vaccines gave against Feline Rhinotracheitis, Feline Panleukemia Feline Calicivirus diseases.
+In most of cases, rabies also considered as the core vaccine.

 The additional vaccines against more diseases recommended by your vet basing on the availability of the disorders in your location.
-The common non-core vaccines are Feline Leukemia (FeLV), Feline Peritonitis, Feline Immunodeficiency Virus (FIV), Feline Giardiasis and Chlamydophila Felis.
+The common non-core vaccines are Feline Leukemia (FeLV), Feline Peritonitis, Feline Immunodeficiency Virus (FIV), Feline Giardiasis, and Chlamydophila Felis.

 Cat Vaccination Schedule

-You will see different vaccination schedule in various sources.
+You will see a different vaccination schedule in various sources.
 Your vet will decide the vaccines required for your cat or kitten needed though I am giving a general cat vaccination schedule for your better understanding.

 The other cat vaccination schedule is also given for your understanding and guideline.

 Most Common Cat vaccination Failure